 - The Tides Lodge (Pangani) – If you’re looking for somewhere a bit fancier, then The Tides Lodge is a great choice, right on the beach with beautiful rooms and pool area.

-- Firefly (Bagamoyo) – This is a cute guest house, perfectly situated in the main part of town, near the beach and close to Poa Poa restaurant.
+- Firefly (Bagamoyo) – This is a cute guest backpackers, perfectly situated in the main part of town, near the beach and close to Poa Poa restaurant.
+One of my favourite backpackers in Africa.

 - Moyo Mmoja (Bagamoyo) – A great budget option, nothing fancy and there’s no restaurant or pool, but staying here you’ll feel part of the community.
 This is just round the corner from where I lived at Baga Point (where you should go for a beer from a container).
 You’ll often find long-term travellers here and NGO workers, so you’re bound to make local friends.